gianniosgeorgios/Microprocessors-Laboratory/Lab4/README.md

 #### 1. Display environment's temperature on LEDS

-Taking temperature from  `DS1820 ` sensor and displaying it to  `PORB ` leds.
-The resolution (he minimum change in input that can be sensed) is about 0.5 °C.Note that 8  `MSB ` correspond to sign value (sign extention), and 8  `LSB ` to temperature's value (as 2nd complement)
+Taking temperature from  `DS1820` sensor and displaying it to  `PORB` leds.
+The resolution (he minimum change in input that can be sensed) is about 0.5 °C.Note that 8  `MSB` correspond to sign value (sign extention), and 8  `LSB` to temperature's value (as 2nd complement).
+In case that sensor does not exists, MSB Led is turned ON.
 Examples:

 * Example 1: